SlapBot/slapbot.github.io/documentation/resources/football/index.md

 <a name="competitions-usage"></a>
 #### Competitions

-So after triggering one of the competition handles, like ("english", "league"), ("spanish", "league") or whatever, You can do lots of stuffs with it as per your command usage, and there are currently 4 commands given to you for your usage.
+So after triggering one of the competition handles, like `("english", "league")`, `("spanish", "league")` or whatever, You can do lots of stuffs with it as per your command usage, and there are currently 4 commands given to you for your usage.

 Stephanie will open the conversation by telling which league you selected and all kinds of commands available to you briefly.
-For example: "Get me the latest news."

 - Get League Specific News ("get", "news")
 	- Gets latest news about the selected league.